 A cumulative GPA of 3.0 on all graduate credits with no grade lower than a "C" is specified, except for the Education Specialist Degree, which requires a 3.5 GPA for graduation.
 No more than six (6) semester hours of grades of "C" may be applied toward graduation requirements.

-Specific course requirements, which must be met, are listed under each program of study.
+Specific course requirements which must be met are listed under each program of study.
 Participation in commencement ceremonies is encouraged.
+A graduate student may not participate in commencement prior to completion of all course and degree requirements in the degree program.
+A graduate student completing course and degree requirements in the summer may participate in the following December commencement.
+For the dual B.B.A./M.B.A. degree in the College of Business, a student may not graduate with the B.B.A. in one commencement and then receive the M.B.A. in a following term.
+The dual B.B.A./M.B.A. is one degree program requiring the completion of all courses in the course of study before both degrees or either degree is earned.